jharwell/rcppsw/README.md

 - cmake
 - make
 - gcc
-- g++ - A version that supports C++11 is required.
+- g++ - A version that supports C++14 is required.

 You will also need recent versions of the following libraries:

 - boost (1.58 is known to work; older versions may also work)

-After cloning this repo, you will need to:
+### Pre-cloning
+1. Set up an ssh key for password-less connection to github (this is for the cmake config).
+Yes I know that it can be done without ssh, but I set it up this way so I don't have to type my github password ever.

+### Post-cloning
 1. Pull in the cmake config:

         git submodule update --init --recursive

 2. Clone `rcsw` https://github.com/jharwell/rcsw (Reusable C software) somewhere and link it into `ext/rcsw`.
+Follow post-cloning instructions in the README found in that repo.

 Then you can build via: